American Song Contest: Semi-finals

 The 22 semi-finalists were split into the two semi-finals that took place during the April 25 and May 2 episodes, respectively.
 In each semi-final, 11 songs competed for five spots in the grand final: an automatic qualifier from each semi-final was determined by the juries, while the remaining four spots were decided by the public votes.
 From both semi-finals combined, a total of ten performers would advance to the grand final on May 9.

 Semi-final 1

 On April 19, NBC confirmed the first 11 semi-finalists who would compete in the first semi-final.
 The first semi-final was then held on Monday, April 25.
 At the end of the broadcast, it was announced that the jury had selected Washington to advance to the final.
-The public qualifiers for the final were announced at the beginning of the second semi-final, held the following week, and where Oklahoma, Colorado, Alabama, and Kentucky.
+The public qualifiers for the final were announced at the beginning of the second semi-final, held the following week, and were Oklahoma, Colorado, Alabama, and Kentucky.